RKivioja/CmdServersAndClients/README.md

 # CmdServersAndClients
 Some basic servers and clients that work on command prompt.
 C#.
-Made for the course "Tietoverkot".
+Made for the course "Tietoverkot" ("Networks") in University of Jyväskylä.